• S6 E12: Influence in Latin America: The View from Brazil with Rogério Artoni of Race Communications

 About the Guest

-Natacha Clarac is General Director & Partner of Athenora Consulting, a leading independent European public affairs firm based in Brussels, and President of PRGN.
+Natacha Clarac is Managing Director & Partner of Athenora Consulting, a leading independent European public affairs firm based in Brussels, and also president of PRGN.
 She has been a lobbyist for more than 20 years, advocating for clients to contribute to the shaping of public policies through 360 lobbying campaigns.
 She co-wrote The Golden Rules of Lobbying with Stéphane Desselas and contributed to various collective books about lobbying.
 Natacha truly believe that lobbying is an essential part of the democratic process and that it must be done with ethics and transparency.

 About the Host